-Ryan is a leading public law practitioner with particular expertise in planning and environmental law and social housing.
+Ryan Kohli is a leading practitioner with particular expertise in public, planning and environmental and property law.

-He has been consistently ranked as a leading practitioner by the Chambers and Partners and Legal 500 directories of highly rated barristers and has been appointed by the Attorney General as Junior Counsel to the Crown (B Panel).
+He is consistently ranked in the Chambers and Partners and Legal 500 directories of highly rated barristers and has been appointed by the Attorney General as Junior Counsel to the Crown (‘A’ Panel).
+He previously served on both the ‘B’ and ‘C’ panels.
+He is a Recorder (part-time Circuit Judge) assigned to the civil jurisdiction.
+In 2023, he was elected as a Governing Bencher of the Inner Temple.

-Ryan is a versatile public law practitioner and is adept at handling complex cases across the public law spectrum.
+Ryan is adept at handling complex cases across the public law, property and planning spectrum.
 He has acted in significant cases in each of his core practice areas.

 Expertise